publishing.co.uk

 How do I get the most from promo sites?

-Stack several across consecutive days during a price drop so downloads compound and trigger Amazon's own algorithm.
+Stack several across consecutive days during a price drop so downloads compound and can lift Amazon visibility.
 Use series book one at free/99p to feed paid sequels.

 Do promo sites have requirements?